Vegetable Beef Soup

 To brown beef first: In a large skillet, heat 1 tablespoon olive oil over medium high.
 Add the beef and sprinkle with 1 teaspoon salt and pepper.
 Brown the beef on all sides, allowing it to develop nice coloring on all sides.
 Once the beef is lightly browned (it won’t be all the way cooked through), remove it to the slow cooker.

-In a 3 1/2 to 4 quart slow cooker, combine beef chuck pieces, sliced carrots, cubed potatoes and chopped onion.
+In a 3 1/2 to 4 quart slow cooker, combine beef chuck pieces, sliced carrots, cubed potatoes, chopped onion and minced garlic.
 Sprinkle with salt and thyme.
 Add bay leaf, tomatoes with juices and water.
 Stir until all ingredients are combined.

 Cover; cook on low-heat setting for 8 to 10 hours or on high-heat setting for 4 to 5 hours.